Yelles/mllpSend/README.md

 ## stdin data stream

-- either json object which will be transformed in hl7v2 message
+- either json object data which will be transformed in hl7v2 message
 - or already formed hl7v2 message data

-## json input
+## json data

 looks like this: